Ja1pr/Sudoku-solver/README.md

 # Sudoku solver

-This sudoku solver can solve any sudoku (if it valid) under 90 seconds!
+This sudoku solver can solve any sudoku (if it is valid) under 90 seconds!
 Time table:

 Classic sudokus: < 1 second